 The chewy center and crisp edges of oatmeal cookies pair perfectly with the tender sweetness of tiny chunks of apple in these marvelous cookies.
 A little spice, vanilla, and brown sugar, not to mention the magic of butter, combine to create a delectable treat.
 A sweet-and-spiced glaze is drizzled on top for even more deliciousness.
 I’ve got to tell you, these are some of the best cookies I’ve ever had.
 I can’t wait to bake another batch.
 My little boy enjoyed helping me make these cookies, as well.
 It’s a really quick and easy recipe, which makes it great for doing with kids.

 You probably already have most of the ingredients in your kitchen, to make these cookies.
 I’ve made a few slight changes to the original recipe, to suit my tastes, and to use spices which are readily available in Australia.
 (Apple pie spice is not something I’ve seen here, but it is very easy to create a similar flavour, as you can see in the recipe below.)
 Feel free to add a handful of chopped nuts or sultanas, if you like, or to play a bit with the spices.
 I haven’t found unsweetened apple sauce here in Australia, but the added sweetness didn’t seem noticeable to me in my cookies.
+Make sure you use a thick applesauce.
+Otherwise, the cookies will spread way too much, as I have found out.
 I flavoured the glaze with vanilla and cinnamon, but you could simplify it and just use milk and powdered/ confectioner’s sugar, if you like.

 These Apple Cinnamon Oatmeal Cookies are wonderful.
 They’re the perfect treat for autumn, or any time of year.